RocketChat/docs-old/guides/user-guides/end-to-end-encryption.md

 ### How can I tell if the room is encrypted?

-If the room is using End to End Encryption you should see a key icon by the channel name.
+If the room is using End to End Encryption you should see a key icon by the other icons on the channel name bar.
+If you hold your mouse over the icon, you will see the text "E2E Enabled".

 ![ ](../../.gitbook/assets/e2e-keybychannel.png)